Charge quantization from a number operator

 Finally, we show that a simple hermitian form, built from these ladder operators, results uniquely in the nine generators of $SU(3)_c$ and $U(1)_{em}$.
 This gives a direct route to the two unbroken gauge symmetries of the standard model.

-With the recent discovery of a scalar boson, whose coupling, spin and parity properties appear to largely align with the Higgs, \citep{CMSjhep}-\citep{ATLAS}, there is little refuting the predictive power of the standard model of particle physics.
-However, amongst the standard model's impressive achievements are a number of gaps in our understanding.
-For one, the logic behind the particle content of the standard model is still a mystery.
-Furthermore, the phenomenon of electric charge quantization remains an enigma, a property which is currently put into the theory by hand.
-One would expect that if a deeper mathematical structure to the standard model could be found, then it would act to illuminate the voids.
+One of the more cherished features of Georgi and Glashow's $SU(5)$ grand unified theory is its ability to succinctly explain the quantization of charge, \citep{su5}, \citep{geng}.
+However, the generic features typically bundled into such grand unified theories, e.g. proton decay \citep{sk1}, can often be a heavy burden to carry.
+One might then be led to wonder if charge quantization could be found via some \it other \rm mathematical structure, which has fewer strings attached.

-Here, we propose one such mathematical structure, whose potential has largely gone unnoticed.
+Here, we propose one such mathematical structure, whose potential in physics has historically been understated.
 This structure is the set of algebras known as the normed division algebras over the reals.
 Strikingly, there exist only four of these algebras: the real numbers, $\mathbb{R}$, the complex numbers, $\mathbb{C}$, the quaternions, $\mathbb{H}$, and the octonions, $\mathbb{O}$.
 It can be shown that particle physics relies heavily on the first three of these algebras.

 The real numbers are used almost universally in physics; the complex numbers are central to quantum theory; the quaternions lead to the Pauli matrices, and are hence tightly entwined with the Lorentz algebra.
 In fact, in~\citep{thesis} and \citep{UTI}, it is shown that the complex quaternions can concisely describe all of the Lorentz representations of the standard model: scalars, spinors, four-vectors, and the field strength tensor, in terms of generalized ideals.